-Korean men who want to become nurses are told they are disgracing their penis.
+Korean men who want to become nurses are told they are disgracing their stamen (that's a euphemism).
 Girls who DO NOT cry in school are told they are creepy.
 A look at why modern Korea refers not to feminism but gender equality.

-Jenna Talackova has become the first known transsexual to enter and be disqualified from the Donald Trump-owned Miss Universe Canada competition.
+Jenna Talackova has become the first known transgender woman to enter and be disqualified from the Donald Trump-owned Miss Universe Canada competition.
 Once again, beauty pageants become a platform for cultural comment.

 Skinny isn't necessarily unhealthy, and slogans like "Anti Size Zero" can mislead.
 Don't be anti size-anything.
 Be anti body standard.
 Women shouldn't be expected to be a size 2 OR a size 12.
 We should just be.

 A suggestion for the world at large: Objectifying beauty, insisting that 'hotness' be present in everything from advertisements to UN ambassadors, is about as appropriate as doing the same thing with canoes.

 Zanardo's 25 min YouTube doc 'Il Corpo Delle Donne' is about the objectification of women on Berlusconi-owned Italian TV.
 Imagine a woman sitting in a cage while the TV host hurls insults at her.
 Or a woman hung from a meat hook and having her backside branded like cattle.
 Just imagine.